 Now that we’ve covered all the basics, let me show you a good way to bake tofu for further use in different dishes.

-I’m using half of a 16-ounce store-bought block of firm tofu here.
+I’m using half of a 16-ounce store-bought block of firm tofu in the pictures below.
 I find that this amount is plenty for adding to any soup or stir-fry for two adults.
-Why bake it first?
-Baked tofu pieces hold their shape well and don’t fall apart from stirring, plus they have a nicer mouthfeel.

-1. First, I’ve put my piece of tofu under a press for about 20 min (10 min will work in a hurry).
-This step is necessary to squeeze out excess liquid from the package, or otherwise the cooked tofu might come out rubbery.
-Wrap your tofu in a paper towel, and then put it between two chopping boards and apply something heavy on top (like a teapot or a book).
+To press your tofu, wrap it in a paper towel, put it between two cutting boards, and apply something heavy on top (like a teapot or a book).
 Alternatively, you can use a special tofu-pressing device like this gourmet tofu press from Amazon.

-5. Insert the cookie sheet with tofu into the oven as soon as the temperature has reached 400° F. Bake tofu for 10 min, then take it out and flip:6.
-Bake for 6-8 min longer, then take the tofu out.
+6. Bake for 6-8 min longer, then take the tofu out.
 At this point, the baking is done!
-The pieces will be yellowish and springy to touch.
+The pieces will be yellowish and springy to the touch.

 I often pop a few pieces in my mouth as soon as they’ve cooled off a bit.
 That’s even better if I have a fun dipping sauce on hand!

 7. Use your oil-free baked tofu in any recipe that calls for pre-cooked tofu: add it to stir-fries, marinate it in various sauces, add it to soup, etc. Enjoy!